arangodb/docs/3.11/graphs-smart-graphs-management.md

 - `edgeCollectionName` (string):
   Name of edge collection.
 - `dropCollection` (bool, _optional_):
-  If true the collection will be dropped if it is not used in any other graph.
+  If `true`, the collection is dropped if it is not used in any other graph.
-  Default: false.
+  Default: `false`.

 **Examples**